Diesel Equipment Technology

-Students in our Diesel Equipment Technology program work with state-of-the-art equipment in the diesel training facility on our Moorhead campus and through supervised work experiences.
+Students in our Diesel Equipment Technology program work with state-of-the-art equipment in the Transportation Center on our Moorhead campus and through supervised work experiences.
 We have four Diesel Equipment Technology program options, and all are accredited by the Associated Equipment Distributors Foundation.

 M State's Diesel Equipment Technology program options are: